About Andromeda

 Sharon Cooke

-Sharon Cooke is the business owner, head gardener and curator of Andromeda Botanic Gardens, operating through her company Passiflora Ltd.
+Sharon is the business owner, head gardener and curator of Andromeda Botanic Gardens, operating through her company Passiflora Ltd – a social enterprise business model.

 I knew it needed help.
 The first time I’d visited was as a child in 1977, returning as an adult in 1994.
 Andromeda had changed but I couldn’t articulate what that was – anyway, gardens do change!!